Los Altos Community Foundation increases the capability of nonprofits and residents to create positive community change.

 LACF Increases the Capability of Nonprofits Through Grants & Scholarships

-In 2019, LACF, its funds and programs, gave $1.2 million in local grants and scholarships to 95 nonprofits serving Los Altos, Los Altos Hills and Mountain View, and scholarships to 159 local students.
-These grants helped nonprofits tackle many community issues including homelessness, teen mental health, and immigration issues – bringing hope to those affected both now and for the long-term.
+In FY20, LACF, through its funds and programs, awarded $2.5 million in grants to organizations serving Los Altos, Los Altos Hills and Mountain View, and scholarships to 174 local students.
+These grants helped nonprofits tackle many community issues including homelessness and food insecurity, mental health, and immigration issues – bringing hope to those affected both now and for the long-term.

-LACF Programs Empower Local Residents to Build a Stronger Community
+LACF's Social Impact Programs Empower Residents to Build a Stronger Community

-Our programs encourage residents to engage in civic engagement through leadership training and mentorship, and inspires others to address local needs and strengthen community through fiscally sponsored nonprofit incubation.
+As an active partner in supporting our local communities, LACF's social impact programs encourage residents to engage in civic engagement through leadership development and inspires others to address local needs and strengthen community by supporting emerging nonprofits.
 We empower the community to engage in the philanthropy that inspires them!

 Participants learn about the local organizations and leaders that drive our community.
 Since 1995, many of the 450+ LEAD graduates have run for and/or been on City Council, school board, commissions, or assumed nonprofit leadership roles.